yanivassf-lab/fMRI/docs/utils.rst

 preprocess-nii-file
 ~~~~~~~~~~~~~~~~~~~

 The ``preprocess-nii-file`` script preprocesses a single 4D fMRI NIfTI file using a 3D mask file, applying filtering and smoothing to prepare the data for later analysis.
-Its main purpose is to make this preprocessing step reusable — so that when running ``fmri-main`` multiple times with different parameters, you don’t need to repeat the same costly preprocessing.
+Its main purpose is to make this preprocessing step reusable — so that when running ``fmri-main`` multiple times with different parameters, you don't need to repeat the same costly preprocessing.
 Instead, once the data has been preprocessed, you can run ``fmri-main`` directly on the generated outputs using the ``--processed`` flag to indicate that the preprocessing stage has already been completed.

 **Command Line Interface:**